MicrosoftDocs/power-automate-docs/articles/mobile/run-instant-flows.md

 # Run instant flows

-[Create instant flows in Power Automate](../introduction-to-button-flows.md#introducing-instant-flows) and then run them anywhere, at any time, on your mobile device.
+Create instant flows in Power Automate and then run them anywhere, at any time, on your mobile device.
 Instant flows were previously called button flows.
+To learn more about creating an instant flow, go to [Instant flows overview](introduction-to-button-flows.md).

 > [!NOTE]
 >
-> The features described in this article apply to the following apps:
-> - Power Automate mobile app for Android (generally available)
-> - Power Automate mobile app for iOS (preview)
+> - The features described in this article apply to the Power Automate mobile app for Android and the Power Automate mobile app for iOS.
 >
-> To learn how to work with the Power Automate mobile app for iOS version that's generally available, go to [Introducing instant flows](../introduction-to-button-flows.md).
+> - The screenshots in this article show an Android device.
+The procedure works the same with an iOS device.

 1. In the Power Automate mobile app, select **Instant flows**, and then select the flow you want to run.